cmouraandreza/Biogeography-Diversity-papper-supplementary/README.md

-# Biogeography-and-taxonomic-structure-of-hydroids---Dversity-papper-supplementary-
+# Biogeography-and-taxonomic-structure-of-hydroids---Dversity-ppper-supplementary-
-The supplementary material of the Biogeography and taxonomic structure of hydroids papper for Diversity Journal
+The supplementary material of the Biogeography and taxonomic structure of hydroids paper for Diversity Journal